Skip navigation

 Liz Pavey

-Liz’z practice research is often site-specific or gallery based.
+Liz’s practice research is often site-specific or gallery based.
 She is currently leading Living Stone: We are the rocks dancing a practice-research project investigating our relationship to the living earth through durational improvisation dance.
-The first performance took place at the GNM Hancock as part of the Being Human festival 2022.
+Following performances at Great North Museum Hancock in November 2022 and June 2023, and a Deep Time Walk & Dance for Earth Day 2023, Liz is now leading Deep Time Bodies a participatory project offered in partnership with Tyne & Wear Archives & Museums.

 Liz values working as a co-investigator on collaborative interdisciplinary research:

-The Other Side of Me (with writer Laura Fish) is a practice-led research project exploring how language and movement engage with a narrative concerning experiences of indigeneity, place, freedom, and young people's experience of the criminal justice system.
-The project has included intensive cross art-form experiences for vulnerable and disadvantaged young people and young offenders at a Secure Children's Home.
-The current stage, funded by ACE, involves work with leading Indigenous Australian choreographer Gary Lang to create of a physical theatre performance combing different narrative forms – writing, dance, oral storytelling.
+When Words Fail Us, Expressing the Unspeakable: The Other Side of Me (with writer Laura Fish) is a practice-led research project exploring how language and movement engage with a narrative concerning experiences of indigeneity, place, freedom, and young people's experience of the criminal justice system.
+We have worked with leading Indigenous Australian choreographer Gary Lang to create of a physical theatre performance combing different narrative forms – writing, dance, oral storytelling.
+The dance production The Other Side of Me premiered at the Darwin Festival in August 2023.
+The project has included delivering cross art-form workshops for vulnerable and disadvantaged young people and young offenders at a Secure Children's Home in the UK and a Youth Detention Centre in Australia.

 • Please visit the Pure Research Information Portal for further information